 Swelling (edema) is the most common symptom.
 It may occur:

 Exams and Tests

 The doctor will perform a physical exam.
 Laboratory tests will be done to see how well the kidneys are working.
 They include:

 Fats are often also present in the urine.
-Blood cholesterol and triglyceride levels may increase.
+Blood cholesterol and triglyceride levels may be high.

 Tests to rule out various causes may include the following:

-The goals of treatment are to relieve symptoms, prevent complications and delay progressive kidney damage.
-Treatment of the disorder that causes the condition is necessary to control nephrotic syndrome.
-Treatment may be needed for life.
+The goals of treatment are to relieve symptoms, prevent complications, and delay kidney damage.
+To control nephrotic syndrome, the disorder that is causing it must be treated.
+You may need treatment for life.

 - Review date:

 - December 07, 2016

 - Charles Silberberg, DO, private practice specializing in nephrology, affiliated with New York Medical College, Division of Nephrology, Valhalla, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.